 I also took part in several duathlons and sprint-distance triathlons.

 Sadly, my last official road race, and technically the start of a long hiatus from running was the Randburg Harrier's Valentines 10km Nite race which I ran the week before I packed my bags and moved to the UK in 1999.

 My best 10km time was now sub-37mins.

 Thankfully, I wasn't plagued by many injuries in my early days.
-The only re-occurring injuries I encountered were the "too fast, too soon" variety, namely runner's knee and shin splits.
+The only recurring injuries I encountered were the "too fast, too soon" variety, namely runner's knee and shin splints.
 Both of which only seemed to occur late summer as I transitioned from competitive swimming to cross-country training and could easily be attributed to me being a little over eager to get up to speed.

 The only major "injury" I suffered was plantar fasciitis that struck in the final stages of the Two Oceans marathon.
 Thankfully I was young and a strong runner at the time so recovered very quickly.

 After 5 years without running any significant distance (10 - 20 mins on a treadmill really doesn't count as running), a lot of real ale, and a dedication to shifting lead (aka weightlifting), I started to miss running.
 I missed the grace.
 I missed the speed.
 I missed the feeling of freedom.
 I missed the runner's high.
 I missed the "me" time.